What is a cookie?

 All Danish websites are obliged to inform about any cookies left on the user's equipment.
 This information must be in accordance with the provisions of the "Order on requirements for information and consent when storing and having access to information in the end-user's terminal equipment".

-The order requires an informed consent from the user when the website wants to store cookies on the user's computer equipment.
+The order requires an informed consent from the user when the website wants to store cookies on the user's device equipment.

 Link to the order (in Danish)